Cross+Reference

 The Standalone Bible can independently set it’s Link display type (version 1.1 or later)

 Tapping on a link will display the Bible Verse in a Popup Panel.
-Tapping the X Button on the bar below the toolbar returns to the Standalone Bible verse list.

 With the Option set to have link selection update the Sync Verse, The Primary Bible and Sync verse set to Ps:2:7, the link that was tapped on from the inline Bible verse.
 This is set using the Panel Menu, more on that and the other settings of the various panels is comping up below.
 Also note, the current Sync Verse is display below the Title Menu near the top of the screen.